Frequently-asked Questions

 Do you have an exhibition associated with the Conference?

 We have not had an exhibition associated with the physical events we have run so far.
 Frankly, we are a bit dubious of both the optics and the value of having a ‘supplier ghetto’ as an adjunct to what we think of as a conversation across the whole scholarly communications community.
 We feel that participants from organisations with a ‘message to sell’ (commercial or otherwise) should just be part of the mutually-informative conversation, not standing behind a table or in front of a booth.
 We are reconsidering this for the online environment, as it may be necessary to offer an online venue for participants to actively seek out sponsor messages and engagement.
-We are looking at offering sponsors and other organisations with a ‘message to sell’ the opportunity to present optional lightning talks at R2R.
+Recently we have been offering sponsors and other organisations with a ‘message to sell’ the opportunity to present optional lightning talks at R2R.

 Diversity, Inclusion & Equity